glpi-project/doc-agent/source/man/glpi-agent.rst

 ~~~~~~~~~~~~~~~~~~~~~

 **--oauth-client-id**\ =\ *ID*
    The OAuth client id required to authenticate against GLPI >= 11.
+It
+   can be set as a comma-separated list to set access token for each set
+   server in the same order.

 **--oauth-client-secret**\ =\ *SECRET*
    The OAuth client secret required to authenticate against GLPI >= 11.
+   It can be set as a comma-separated list to set access token for each
+   set server in the same order.

 Logging options
 ~~~~~~~~~~~~~~~